chinnucsk/countly-sdk-blackberry-webworks/README.md

 Installing Countly BlackBerry WebWorks SDK is very easy.
-First you need to add some tags to your config.xml file (as shown below), to reach the phone's private data; such as PIN number, OS version etc.
+First you need to add some tags to your config.xml file (as shown below), to reach the phone's private data; such as PIN number, OS version etc. Use your server URL below instead of cloud.count.ly if you are hosting your own Countly server.

 <pre class="prettyprint">
-&lt;access uri="http://demo.count.ly" subdomains="true" /&gt;
+&lt;access uri="http://cloud.count.ly" subdomains="true" /&gt;
 &lt;feature id="blackberry.identity" /&gt;
 &lt;feature id="blackberry.system" /&gt;
 &lt;feature id="blackberry.app" /&gt;